afonari/Main/Resume.md

   - Single crystal X-ray diffraction (XRD) studies of organic, organometallic compounds, and metal-organic frameworks.
   - High resolution XRD investigates yielding experimental charge-density distribution of organic and organometallic compounds.
   - Structural studies of crystal packing motifs of compounds for organic electronics.

+## SKILLS:

+ * Calculation of ground and excited states of molecules and molecular clusters using HF/DFT/explicit correlation techniques.
+Codes: NWChem, TURBOMOLE, Gaussian, and Q-Chem.
+ * Calculation of band structure, density of states, decomposed density of states, equilibrium geometry, and phonons in organic solids.
+Codes: Quantum Espresso, VASP, and CRYSTAL.
+ * Usage of LAPACK and BLAS libraries in FORTRAN90.
+ * Compilation, optimization, and support of the quantum chemical codes on high performance clusters (AMD/Intel).
+ * Knowledge of scripting languages: Perl, BASH, Python, and operating systems: UNIX, MacOS, Windows.
+ - Usage and support of Bruker SMART APEX II three-axial diffractometer.
+ - Modeling disorder of guest and solvent molecules in metal-organic frameworks.
+ - Structure solution using direct and Patterson methods.
+Structure refinement using SHELXTL suite.